forge-ext/forge/TESTS.md

 ## Tiling Mode

-When dragging a window,
+When dragging a window:

 - [ ] - Should show a preview hint where the window would be tiled.
 If Tile Modifier is set, Super or Ctrl or Alt would show preview otherwise shows preview automatically:
   - [ ] - For split layout, should show preview hint left/right on horizontal, top/bottom on vertical following the mouse pointer.
   - [ ] - For tabbed layout, should show preview hint same size as the current front window.
   - [ ] - For stacked layout, should show preview hint same size as the current front window.
   - [ ] - There should be the following preview hint regions: LEFT, TOP, RIGHT, BOTTOM and CENTER
 - [ ] - On dropping, should tile the window on the preview hint position shown before dropping.
 - [ ] - On dropping to a different monitor, should tile based on the preview hint position shown unless empty monitor.
   - [ ] - Empty monitors will not show a preview hint.

 ## Floating Mode

 ## Layout Mode

+## Focus

+While alternating between windows, the mouse cursor position should follow the focus:

+- [ ] - when moving the focus to another window with keyboard or mouse.
+- [ ] - when swapping two windows positions.
+- [ ] - when alternating to a new window using `Alt+Tab` or `Super+Tab`.
+- [ ] - when exiting on Overview mode.
+- [ ] - at the same position it was previouly on the window.